luisbatalha/Cosmic-Ray-Simulator/README.md

-This is part of a Cosmic Ray course of the IST performed in collaboration of professor F. Barao.
+This project was developed in the framework of the Cosmic Ray Laboratory course of the IST in collaboration of professor F. Barao.